eu-ssi/eussi.org/README.md

 But like any other static site generator, we will mostly only need to edit Markdown files.
 I can help with everything else.

+And also no problem to migrate to something else if that simplifies maintenance.
+This was just to get something up on the web.